PL EN

 Introduction:

-Healthcare systems are subject to evaluation by all its participants and the public.
-The results of national studies available in this regard suggest a clearly negative perception of the Polish healthcare system.
-This attitude can be interpreted as a consequence of unfulfilled expectations of the public opinion, which constitutes expectations as important study field.
-The general aim is to verify the current state of research on the relationship between the components of knowledge, expectations and evaluation in order to identify dominating research directions as well as gaps in existing knowledge.
+Healthcare systems are subject to evaluation by all its participants and the general public.
+National studies on this subject suggest a clearly negative perception of the Polish healthcare system.
+This attitude can be interpreted as a consequence of unfulfilled expectations of public opinion, which makes expectations an important field of study.
+The general aim of this review is to verify the current state of research on the relationship between knowledge, expectations, and evaluation in order to identify the dominant strands of research as well as any gaps in the existing knowledge.

-The study used the method of narrative review conducted in the PubMed and Embase databases.
-Only publications in English were included in the review.
+The study used the method of narrative review and the PubMed and Embase databases.
+Only English-language publications were included in the review.

 Results:

-2239 source articles were identified, and 36 publications were included in the final analysis.
-Based on Laferton’s model , the analyzed sources were categorized according to the reference to expectations related to behavior or therapy.
-Out of 36 analyzed publications 28 (77.78%) were papers assigned to at least 2 categories.
-In total 24 out of 36 (66.67%) articles included were those referring to expectations related to treatment results.
-Most of the publications (63.9%, i.e. 23 out of 36) described the relationship between the knowledge and expectations.
-The connection between expectations and evaluation was investigated by 8 publications, and 5 publications combined all three elements (knowledge, expectations and evaluation).
+In total, 2,239 source articles were identified; 36 publications were included in the final analysis.
+Based on Laferton’s model, the articles were categorized according to the reference to expectations related to behavior or therapy.
+Out of the 36 selected publications, 28 (77.78%) were assigned to at least two categories.
+Likewise, 24 articles (66.67%) referred to expectations related to treatment results.
+Most of the publications (23; 63.9%) described the relationship between knowledge and expectations.
+The connection between expectations and evaluation was investigated by 8 publications and 5 combined all three elements (knowledge, expectations, and evaluation).

 Conclusions:

-The review of the literature indicates that the level of knowledge of the recipients of health services may be an important determinant of their expectations towards service providers and the forms of treatment received.
-The collected evidence does not provide a clear answer to the question of the impact of making expectations more realistic on the assessment of the health care system.
+The review of the literature indicates that the knowledge of recipients of health services may be an important determinant of their expectations toward service providers and the forms of treatment they receive.
+The collected evidence does not provide a clear answer as to the impact that making expectations more realistic would have on assessments of the healthcare system.

 REFERENCES (40)